NJCAA Basketball: TJC Apache Ladies receive at-large bid, Kilgore men No 3 seed

 After begin ranked in the top five all season, the Rangers knew they would get a high seed, but which one was the question.

-With a resumé that included a 30-2 record and a the Region XIV regular season and tournament championships, KC earned the No. 3 seed in the NJCAA Men's Division I National Basketball Tournament, which is scheduled for March 14-21 at Hutchinson Sports Arena in Hutchinson, Kansas.
+With a resumé that included a 30-2 record and the Region XIV regular season and tournament championships, KC earned the No. 3 seed in the tournament is scheduled for March 14-21 at Hutchinson Sports Arena in Hutchinson, Kansas.

 The Rangers will receive a bye and will play at 6 p.m.
 Wednesday, March 16 against the winner of No. 14 seed South Plains College (20-11) of Levelland and No. 19 seed South Georgia Technical College (22-11).